 We call ourselves the “dashboard conspiracy:” a truly diverse collection of authors across Tableau Research, Microsoft Research, and Simon Fraiser University.

-This work will be presented at IEEE VIS 2018 in Berlin, Germany.
+This work was presented at IEEE VIS 2018 in Berlin, Germany.